Oakville

 Oakville is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Oakville, as per the latest Census evaluation, 98.8% of dwellings were houses with the remaining 1.2% comprising semi-detached, apartments, and other dwellings.
-This contrasts with Sydney metro's dwelling structure of 55.9% houses and 44.1% other dwellings.
-Home ownership in Oakville stood at 54.9%, with mortgaged dwellings at 29.0% and rented dwellings at 16.1%.
-The median monthly mortgage repayment in the area was $2,500, higher than Sydney metro's average of $2,427.
-The median weekly rent figure in Oakville was recorded at $600, compared to Sydney metro's $470.
-Nationally, Oakville's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Oakville, as per the latest Census evaluation, 98.8% of dwellings were houses, with the remaining 1.2% being semi-detached, apartments, or other types.
+In contrast, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Oakville stood at 54.9%, with mortgaged dwellings at 29.0% and rented ones at 16.1%.
+The median monthly mortgage repayment was $2,500, higher than Sydney metro's average of $2,427.
+Weekly rent median was $600 in Oakville, compared to Sydney metro's $470.
+Nationally, Oakville's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing